vector5ai/vector5db/README.md

 - Lightweight and efficient vector database
 - Runs entirely in the browser, on the client side
 - Insert, query, and delete vectors
-- Supports distance calculations (e.g., Euclidean distance)
+- Supports multiple distance calculations (e.g., Euclidean distance)
 - Nearest neighbor search with optional metadata filtering
+- Multiple indexing strategies that can be used simultaneously
 - Written in TypeScript

 ## Installation